 Travel performed by Council members, staff or others for the Council is classified into special travel requiring Council Chair or Vice Chair approval or routine travel requiring approval by the Executive Director.
-Special travel includes approval of Council members to attend any meeting that is not a meeting of the Council, or other Council committee meeting.
-Routine travel in support of Council business includes the approval of staff, SSC members, AP members, and consultants.
+Special travel includes travel of Council members to attend any meeting that is not a meeting of the Council, or other Council committee meeting.
+Routine travel in support of Council business includes the travel of staff, SSC members, AP members, and consultants.

 Meeting authorizations will be issued prior to the performance of travel.
 These will be numbered sequentially and maintained in a file pending payment of the travel vouchers.
-Travel authorization documents are issued by the Executive Director with delegated authority for approval to the Travel Coordinator.
+Travel authorization documents are approved by the Executive Director.

-Completed travel vouchers will be audited for conformance to current policies and compliance with existing travel allowances.
-Vouchers will be certified for payment by the Administrative Officer or the Executive Director.
+Completed travel reimbursement claims will be audited for conformance to current policies and compliance with existing travel guidelines.
+Claims will be certified for payment by the Executive Director, Deputy Executive Director, or Administrative Officer.
 Travel policies are specified in the Council's Administrative Handbook.

-The Council generally observes the General Service Administration (GSA) reimbursement rates for mileage, commercial transportation, and per diem rates for lodging and meals, and incidental expenses (M&IE) as the per se accounting of actual expenses; additional information may be found in 41 CFR § 301 and will be provided by the Council office upon request.
-M&IE and lodging will be reimbursed in accordance with GSA's current M&IE and lodging rates unless prior approval is granted by the Executive Director Council Chair or Vice Chair for reimbursement amounts that exceed GSA limits.
+The Council generally observes the General Service Administration (GSA) reimbursement rates for mileage and commercial transportation, and per diem rates for lodging and meals, and incidental expenses (M&IE) as the per se accounting of actual expenses; additional information may be found in 41 CFR Part 301 and will be provided by the Council office upon request.
+M&IE and lodging will be reimbursed in accordance with GSA's current M&IE and lodging rates unless prior approval is granted by the Council Chair or Vice Chair for reimbursement amounts that exceed GSA limits.